Jean-François de Galaup, comte de Lapérouse: Chile and Hawaii

 Lapérouse and his 220 men left Brest on 1 August 1785, rounded Cape Horn, and investigated the Spanish colonial government in the Captaincy General of Chile.
 He arrived on 9 April 1786 at Easter Island.
-He then sailed to the Sandwich Islands, the present-day Hawaiian Islands, where he became the first European to set foot on the island of Maui.
+He then sailed to the Sandwich Islands, the present-day Hawaiian Islands, where he and his crew became the first Europeans to set foot on the island of Maui.
+James Cook had charted the island in 1778 and traded with the natives on Cook's ships.

 Alaska

 Lapérouse sailed on to Alaska, where he landed near Mount Saint Elias in late June 1786 and explored the environs.
 On 13 July 1786 a barge and two longboats, carrying 21 men, were lost in the heavy currents of the bay called Port des Français by Lapérouse, but now known as Lituya Bay.
 The men visited the Tlingit people.
 This encounter was dramatized briefly in episode 13 of Carl Sagan's Cosmos: A Personal Voyage.
 Next, he headed south, exploring the northwest coast, including the outer islands of present-day British Columbia.